humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-Neighbor tones have the requirements as passing tones, except that instead of being approached and left by step in the same direction, neighbor tones are approached and left by step in opposite directions. `N` and `n` are used to label upper and lower neighbors respectively.

 ###  &Eacute;chapp&eacute;e notes (E, e) ###

+An &eacute;chapp&eacute;e (also called an *escape tone*) is approached by step and left by leap in the opposite direction.
+The dissonant note must be metrically weaker than the note that precedes it and a note in another voice must start before the &Eacute;chapp&eacute;e and sustain at least until the end of the &Eacute;chapp&eacute;e.

 {% include verovio.html
 	humdrum-visible="false"
 	source="chap"
-	scale="60"
+	scale="50"
 	pageWidth="1000"
 	tabsize="10"
 %}